Agenda

 CSA Basics Track

-CSA Data & Continuous Quality Improvement Introduction * ** ***
+Using CSA Data in the Practice of Continuous Quality Improvement

 Carrie Thompson, Research Associate Senior, Office of Children’s Services